Azarga Metals (CVE:AZR) Stock Price Up 75% – Time to Buy?

-Shares of Azarga Metals Corp.
-(CVE:AZR – Get Free Report) traded up 75% during trading on Tuesday .
+Azarga Metals Corp.
+(CVE:AZR – Get Free Report)’s stock price shot up 75% during mid-day trading on Wednesday .
 The company traded as high as C$0.04 and last traded at C$0.04.
-126,000 shares changed hands during mid-day trading, an increase of 145% from the average session volume of 51,407 shares.
+126,000 shares changed hands during trading, an increase of 145% from the average session volume of 51,407 shares.
 The stock had previously closed at C$0.02.

 Azarga Metals Price Performance